ErikKalkoken/evebuddy/README.md

 A more detailed overview of the provided features:

 - Information about each character:
-  - Assets: Full asset browser
+  - Assets: Browse through your assets at all your locations
-  - Character: Curren clone, jump clones, and more...
+  - Character: Current clone, jump clones, and more...
   - Mails: Full mail client for receiving and sending Eve mails
+  - Communications: Browse through all communications
   - Planets: Status of PI colonies
   - Skills: Training queue, catalogue of all trained skills and what ships can be flown
   - Wallet: Wallet and Wallet Transactions